Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Performance Benchmarks

-We also benchmark our implementation against the baselines of the cell-matrix and \texttt{deal.II} matrix-free implementation.
-As demonstrated by~\citet{Das2022DFT-FEDiscretization,Das2019FastSystem} and verified by us, the CV layout is superior to the BCV layout in the case of cell-matrix, and as such, we use the CV layout for the cell-matrix implementation.
-We also implement the constraints and extraction/assembly operations in the same fashion as we do for the matrix-free implementation (discussed in \cref{sec:constraints,sec:extraction}).
-We evaluate the cell-level products $\bV^{\left(e,t\right)}=\bA^{\left(e\right)}\bU^{\left(e,t\right)}$ using the \texttt{dgemm\_batch\_strided} module from Intel\textsuperscript{\textregistered} oneAPI MKL version 2022.0.1 which was found to be superior or comparable to the \texttt{JIT} based implementation.
-For the case of the \texttt{deal.II} matrix-free implementation, we find that the provided multi-component vector implementation was not very efficient when the number of components was in the hundreds.
-Instead, we implement the FE-discretized matrix multi-vector product using the \texttt{deal.II}'s single-component matrix-free implementation by looping over the constituent vectors, which is equivalent to setting $n_b=n_v$ in our framework.
+For the second baseline, the \texttt{deal.II} matrix-free implementation, we find that the multi-component vector implementation is not very efficient when the number of components is in the order of hundreds.
+Instead, we compute the FE discretized matrix-multivector product using \texttt{deal.II}'s single-component matrix-free implementation by looping over the constituent vectors (see \cref{sec:dealiiCPU} for details).
 Note that \texttt{deal.II} also utilizes SIMD vectorization, but unlike our approach, they treat multiple FE-cells concurrently using hardware intrinsics.

-In \cref{fig:cpumpiscaling}, we show the scaling data of our implementation compared to the cell-matrix and the \texttt{deal.II} matrix-free implementations.
-We note that our implementation has a clear and noticeable performance advantage over the cell-matrix and the \texttt{deal.II} matrix-free implementations across varying \texttt{MPI} tasks.
+In \cref{fig:cpumpiscaling}, we show the scaling data of the proposed implementation compared to the cell-matrix and the \texttt{deal.II} matrix-free implementations for $n_q=n_p$.
+Our implementation has a clear and noticeable performance advantage over the cell-matrix and the \texttt{deal.II} matrix-free implementations across various \texttt{MPI} tasks.
 The quantitative performance advantage over both the baseline implementations varies with \texttt{MPI} tasks.
-As such, we show the comparisons in more detail (with varying $n_v$) for 48 and 1536 \texttt{MPI} tasks in \cref{fig:cpuvecscalingn1,fig:cpuvecscalingn32} respectively.
+In particular, we show comparisons in more detail (with varying $n_v$) for 48 and 3072 \texttt{MPI} tasks in \cref{fig:cpuvecscalingn1,fig:cpuvecscalingn32} respectively.

-From \cref{fig:cpuvecscalingn1}, we see that the closest competitor to our implementation at every value of $n_v$ in the regime of $\sim 13k-14k$ DoFs per core is the \texttt{deal.II} matrix-free implementation.
-We note that our implementation shows a performance improvement ranging from 1.28x to 1.94x over the \texttt{deal.II} matrix-free implementation in this scaling regime.
+From \cref{fig:cpuvecscalingn1}, we observe that \texttt{deal.II} matrix-free implementation is the closest competitor to our proposed approach at all values of $n_v$ in the regime of $\sim43k-45k$ DoFs per \texttt{MPI} task.
+Our implementation shows a performance improvement ranging from 5\% -- 35\% over the \texttt{deal.II} matrix-free implementation and achieves a speedup of 2.6x -- 27.1x over the cell-matrix implementation in this scaling regime.